VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 {{< /katex >}}

 And there's the problem.
 Now, you're probably thinking **"What fucking dipshit let math be ambiguous?"** and the answer is really that this problem is just stupid.
-In any real problem the ambuguity here should be fixed by whoever is writing it in the first place, and since other than in textbooks math doesn't just appear from thin air, the true order of the operations should be specified clearly with perentheses, either as
+In any real problem the ambiguity here should be fixed by whoever is writing it in the first place, and since other than in textbooks math doesn't just appear from thin air, the true order of the operations should be specified clearly with parentheses, either as:

 {{< katex display >}}